-But beginning at verse 18 through chapter 4:1 the Apostle sets forth three relationships: wife and husband; parent and child; and slave and master.
+But beginning at verse 18 through chapter 4:1 the Apostle sets forth three relationships: wife and husband; child and parent; and slave and master.

 God has called us to a new kind of attitude and action toward each other and now he puts that into the context of the most practical and basic of relationships.